paulwib/gulp-hogan-compile/README.md

 ### templateOptions `object`

-Options passed through to `hogan.compile`. `asString` will be set depending on whether output is a file or an object, any passed setting is ignored.
+Options passed through to `hogan.compile`.
+The `asString` option will be set depending on whether output is a file or an object, any passed setting is ignored.

 ### templateName `function(file)`